 The caregiver is all about nurturing, support, and care.
 In its shadow form, this archetype takes the form of a martyr.
 It has also been referred to as The Mother.

-A caregiver is someone who is always looking out for others and wants to make sure that everyone is taken care of.
-They are selfless and often put the needs of others above their own.
+A caregiver is someone who is always looking out for others and wants to make sure that everyone has what they need.
+They are selfless and often put the needs of others above their own, sometimes to their detriment.

 The Shadow Caregiver

 The Martyr is the shadow version of the caregiver.
 This is the archetype that takes caregiving to the extreme.
 They are self-sacrificing, codependent, and often find themselves in relationships where they are not appreciated.

 In this context, martyrdom is seen as honorable (as in other contexts).
 It is unnecessary self-sacrificing, more akin to victimhood.